ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 FINISH_TRIGGER.beginOverlapEvent:Connect(OnFinishTriggerOverlap)
 ```

-We can now connect the `beginOverlapEvent` event up.
+You can now connect the `beginOverlapEvent` event up.
 Place this just before the lines of code that connect up the game events for when players join and leave.

 #### Test the Game